outsidedav/swift/getting_started/installing.md

 ## Installing with CocoaPods
 {: #installing_with_cocoapods}

-To install an SDK by using Cocoapods, add it to your `Podfile`.
-If your project does not have a `Podfile` yet, use the `pod init` command.
+To install an SDK by using CocoaPods, add it to your `Podfile`.
+If your project doesn't have a `Podfile` yet, use the `pod init` command.
 ```ruby
 use_frameworks!